bunkerity/bunkerweb/docs/troubleshooting.md

 # Troubleshooting

+!!! info "BunkerWeb Panel"
+	If you are unable to resolve your problems, you can [contact us directly via our panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=doc).
+This centralises all requests relating to the BunkerWeb solution.

 ## Logs

 When troubleshooting, logs are your best friends.
 We try our best to provide user-friendly logs to help you understand what's happening.